 Growing up in Wesley Hills, New York, Michael Fitzpatrick was influenced by his grandfather, a furniture maker and housewright.
 He set up his own studio in Boston a few years ago and makes exceptional, handcrafted furniture to order, like the lounge chair (above).
 He uses WEST SYSTEM Epoxy for most of his projects, especially the bent laminated pieces.
 He also just purchased a COZY license and is considering using epoxy for the experimental airplane.
 Visit his website for more information about his handcrafted furniture. www.bostonfurnituremaker.com

 Above: Robbie loads the trebuchet for another practice shot before the competition.

 A while back, my nephew Robbie, about 15 years old at the time, asked for help building a trebuchet (a form of catapult) for an upcoming Science Olympiad competition that his school was involved in.
 He had located a nice set of plans online that were based on a lattice-type structure using hardwoods.
 The website offered a fairly detailed plan and included project photos to help during the build.
 Continue reading →

-I hesitated to write this article because my friends accuse me of being a cheapskate.
+I hesitated to write this article about repairing my old lawn mower because my friends accuse me of being a cheapskate.
 The text and photos to follow will only strengthen their argument.
 That being said, I can’t be the only person who would prefer to fix something rather than buy new.
 Besides, I can’t resist the opportunity to experiment with WEST SYSTEM® epoxy.
 Continue reading →